Warlour/AIBot/README.md

 4. Go back to the AIBot folder and run the cmd file: AIBot.cmd - or run the command python3.9 src/command.py from the AIBot folder (cannot be run from the src folder)

 ## Troubleshoot:
-### Wrong Python version:
+### No suitable Python runtime found (Make sure to use py -3.9):
-Install Python 3.9 from Microsoft Store
+1. Install Python 3.9 from Microsoft Store, (if you're on Linux I'm sure you know how to do this)

 ### Missing libraries:
-Run the following: `python3.9 -m pip install discord os requests openai torch diffusers transformers whisper validators pytube clip numpy`
+Run the following: `py -3.9 -m pip install discord os requests openai torch diffusers transformers whisper validators pytube clip numpy`

-### python3.9 is not recognized as the name of a cmdlet, function...:
-1. Navigate to your Python installation (mine was `%userprofile%\AppData\Local\Programs\Python\Python39`)
-2. Change `python.exe` to `python3.9.exe`

-#### Still not working?:
-1. Copy `%userprofile%\AppData\Local\Programs\Python\Python39` (or your personal path to the Python folder)
+### Make sure you set Discord Token from your <ins>own</ins> bot:
-2. Press `Win+R`, and type the following: `rundll32.exe sysdm.cpl,EditEnvironmentVariables`
+1. Press `Win+R`, and type the following: `rundll32.exe sysdm.cpl,EditEnvironmentVariables` (this opens Environment Variables)
-    2a.
-While you're here, you can click New and insert
+2. Click New and insert
 	Variable name as `DISCORD_TOKEN_BOT1`
-        Variable value as `Your Bot Token` and then click OK.
+        Variable value as your bot token and then click OK.
-3. Double-click or click Edit on Path, click New, and paste your Python folder in.